rabbitmq/hexpm-cli/README.md

 ## Internals

-To achieve that, it simply depends on Both `rebar` and `rebar3_hex` and overrides the `rebar_app_info:app_file_src/1` function to return the path to the `.app` file instead.
+To achieve that, it simply depends on both `rebar` and `rebar3_hex` and overrides the `rebar_app_info:app_file_src/1` function to return the path to the `.app` file instead.
 This way, `rebar3_hex` reads metadata from the generated `.app` file instead of `.app.src` which may not exist in an Erlang.mk-based project.

-It also overrides a few more modules to make sure the `rebar3_hex` plugin is installed and `hexpm` doesn't read the glboal Rebar3 configuration.
+It also overrides a few more modules to make sure the `rebar3_hex` plugin is installed and `hexpm` doesn't read the global Rebar3 configuration.

 The CLI wrapper directly calls `rebar:main/1` but first, it makes sure